-Washington - September 11, 2020 Share on BlueskyShare on FacebookShare on TwitterEmail to a friendPrint
+Washington - October 23, 2020 Share on BlueskyShare on FacebookShare on TwitterEmail to a friendPrint

-A panel of federal judges said President Donald Trump acted unlawfully with his order this summer to exclude immigrants without legal documentation from being counted in the 2020 census for the redrawing of congressional districts.
+For the second time this fall, a panel of three federal judges said President Donald Trump acted unlawfully with his order in July to exclude immigrants in the U.S. without legal documentation from being counted in the 2020 census for the redrawing of congressional districts.